python/peps/pep-06XX-immortal-objects.rst

 Performance
 -----------

-The bare-minimum implementation shows a 4% slowdown. [benchmarks]_

-Several mitigation strategies will be pursued in the effort to bring it to performance-neutral.
-This includes:
+A naive implementation shows a 4% slowdown. [benchmarks]_ Several promising mitigation strategies will be pursued in the effort to bring it closer to performance-neutral.

-* mark all objects as immortal after runtime initialization but before running any user code
-* specialize in the eval loop for immortal objects (especially the most commonly used objects like ``None``)

-Also note that, when used with a pre-fork model, immortal objects save a significant amount of memory.
+On the positive side, immortal objects save a significant amount of memory when used with a pre-fork model.
+Also, immortal objects provide opportunities for specialization in the eval loop that would improve performance.

 Backward Compatibility
 -----------------------